 Coronavirus: Extension of notice to quit period for landlords

-Legislation has been introduced to extend the notice to quit period a landlord must give a tenant to 12 weeks
+Legislation extends the notice to quit period a landlord must give a tenant to 12 weeks

 Previously, the notice to quit period depended on how long the tenant has lived in the property: